 A typical example is a case study from our client – the local cosmetics brand G.LAB.
 With just a 4-week experimental campaign on TikTok, G.LAB created 2 videos with over 1 million views and achieved strong viral effects in the beauty community.
 Immediately after, DPS.MEDIA supported the brand to complete the application and receive the blue checkmark in just 6 days, helping them officially enter the e-commerce expansion phase.

-We believe that pursuing the blue checkmark is not just a technical issue or brand prestige, but also a long-term growth strategy – where brand story, credibility, and influence play a decisive role.
+We believe that pursuing the blue tick is not just a technical issue or brand fame, but also a long-term growth strategy – where the brand story, reliability, and level of influence play a decisive role.

 Comparison of benefits and limitations of owning a blue checkmark on two social media platforms